 - Tenya Iida – Boku no Hero Academia;

-Brown is a common color for the protagonist.
+Brown is a common color for protagonist.
 Some characters with brown hair may be far from normal.
-The brown-haired characters are accessible, comfortable, charming, consistent, sincere and long-lasting.
+Brown-haired characters are approachable, comfortable, charming, consistent, sincere, and enduring.

 - Light Yagami – Death Note;